Slowly rotating Tolman VII solution: Hartle-Thorne framework for slowly rotating relativistic stars

 \subsection{Spherical deformations: $l=0$ sector}

 The spherical deformations are determined by the $l=0$ equations, for the perturbations $m_{0}$ and $p_{0}^{*}$, which read

 These equations are integrated outward, from the origin, with the boundary conditions $h_{0}(0)=m_{0}(0)=0$.
-In the exterior of the star, \eref{m0int} and \eref{h0int} are integrated explicitly giving
+In the exterior of the star, \eref{m0int} and \eref{h0int} are integrated analytically giving

-where $\delta M$ is an integration constant that is associated with the change in mass induced by the rotation, and it can be found by the matching of the solutions at the surface $\Sigma_{0}$, i.e., $[m_{0}]=[h_{0}]=0$.
+where $\delta M$ is an integration constant that is associated with the change in mass induced by the rotation which can be found by the matching of the solutions at the surface $\Sigma_{0}$, i.e., $[m_{0}]=[h_{0}]=0$.

-As it was pointed out by \cite{Reina:2014fga}, expression \eref{m0out} for $\delta M$ is not the most general one.
+As pointed out by \cite{Reina:2014fga}, expression \eref{m0out} for $\delta M$ is not the most general one.
 By reconsidering the matching problem in the HT framework, by employing the perturbed matching theory at second order developed by \cite{Mars:2005ca}, \cite{Reina:2014fga} showed that the perturbative functions are continuous across the surface $\Sigma_{0}$, except for the function $m_{0}(r)$ in the $l=0$ sector.
 The discontinuity in $m_{0}(r)$ turns out to be proportional to the energy density at $\Sigma_{0}$, thus contributing an additional term to \eref{m0out} in the form

 Note that for configurations with a vanishing surface energy density, as is the case for most of the EOS for realistic NSs including the T-VII solution, this additional term vanishes; thus the original HT expression \eref{m0out} remains valid.
 However, for configurations with a discontinuity in $\epsilon$ at the surface, e.g. constant density stars or strange stars \cite{Alcock:1986apj}, this additional term provides a significant contribution to the change in mass \cite{Reina:2015jia}.